Skip to main content

 The EAC supports Edmonton-based artists and arts organizations working in all artistic disciplines and their various cultural forms.
 We accept applications from all disciplines including music, drama, dance, Indigenous arts, Deaf and Disability arts, visual arts, literature, theatre, film, media arts, multidisciplinary, storytelling, fine craft, and combinations thereof.

-Although eligibility varies by program, general requirements for art or festival organizations include:
+Although eligibility varies by program, general eligibility requirements for individuals and collectives include:

 Review the specific program guidelines to see if you are eligible and reach out to the Arts Development & Investment team by email or phone at 7804242787 if you have any questions.